lisaridner/Piggy-Funds/README.md

 I can view, add or update My Expense Tracker

 Given my expense tracker is up-dated
-When I can veiw my spending money
+When I can view my spending money
+I can read up on trending investments articles, I can shop, and I can reserach crypto investments.
-Then I can use reminding money to check shops or invest.
+Then I can use the remaining money however I choose.

 ```
 # Lets Manage the money!